Contacts

 **Open the contacts panel and select a book**

-Click your avatar at the top of the left sidebar and select Contacts, then choose the contact book where you want to add the contact.
+Click your avatar in the bottom-left corner of the sidebar and select **Contacts**, then choose the contact book where you want to add the contact.

 **Start creating**